jgaskins/perpetuity/README.md

 gem 'perpetuity/postgres'                  # if using Postgres
 ```

+Note that you do not need to explicitly declare the `perpetuity` gem as a dependency.
+The database adapter takes care of that for you.
+It works just like including `rspec-rails` into your Rails app.

 ## Configuration

 The only currently-1.0-quality adapter is MongoDB, but stay tuned for the [Postgres adapter](https://github.com/jgaskins/perpetuity-postgres).
 The simplest configuration is with the following line: